-Designing for People supports multidisciplinary, human-centered research and design of interactive technologies to address complex problems requiring diverse viewpoints and methodologies.
+Designing for People supports interdisciplinary, human-centered research and design of interactive technologies to address complex problems requiring diverse viewpoints and methodologies.
 Its many pathways include an NSERC CREATE graduate training program, a popular seminar series and annual Design Showcase, as well as focused collaboration development, outreach and translation support.

 Cluster Lead: Karon MacLean